 The financial services industry (FSI) faces more regulatory and compliance pressures than almost any other industry.
 And it’s costly to be compliant.
 Major banks typically spend 15 to 20 percent of their revenue on meeting compliance requirements.
 However, despite this enormous investment, it is still challenging for organizations to remain within the rules.
-Deutsche Bank recently faced a fine of more than $650m from US and UK authorities for failing to adequately maintain its anti-money laundering (AML) controls.1 This failure led to $10bn in
+Deutsche Bank recently faced a fine of more than $650m from US and UK authorities for failing to adequately maintain its anti-money laundering (AML) controls.1 This failure led to $10bn in laundered money entering the market.1

 At Intel, we recommend our clients wishing to enhance their compliance capabilities consider a centralized, multi-cloud environment to support their advanced analytics projects.
 Once you have a multi-cloud environment in place, you can then set up data lake.
 A centralized data platform, it enables you to view and access all your data from all sources and in any format.
 This can help your organization to: